15 Romantic Destinations That Feel Like a Dream

 It can get busy, but staying somewhere with a private terrace or caldera view changes the experience completely—quiet, intimate, and very much your own space.

 Evenings here are what make it.
 Watching the sky change colour with a drink in hand, with nowhere else to be, is about as simple and as good as it gets.
+Our guide provides the perfect 3 day itinerary in Santorini.

 4. Cappadocia, Turkey